SMU Scholar FAQ

-Can conference agendas be placed in the Digital Repository?
+Can conference agendas be placed in the repository?

 Yes, Digital Commons has the ability to share (or archive) conference materials, including agendas, links to papers and proceedings as well as multimedia files.
 An unlimited number of conferences can be hosted as part of the license.
-If you are interested in posting your conference in the Digital Repository, please contact Jacob Brown, the Digital Repository coordinator, in advance of your conference date so that the proper releases can be arranged beforehand.
+If you are interested in posting your conference in the repository, please contact James Williamson at firstname.lastname@example.org in advance of your conference date so that the proper releases can be arranged beforehand.

 How does SMU make sure that inappropriate content is not uploaded?

-The Digital Repository Advisory Board has helped create policies and criteria delineating what can be uploaded to the repository.
-All submitted work must meet these criteria and must be in compliance with SMU's Computing and Communications Acceptable Use Policy, Copyright Policy, Responsible Conduct of Research Guidelines, and other relevant standards.
+All material published in SMU Scholar is reviewed prior to submission.
+All submitted work must meet these criteria and must be in compliance with SMU's Information Technology Acceptable Use Policy, Copyright Policy, Responsible Conduct of Research Guidelines, and other relevant standards.

-Am I “publishing” my work if I put it in the SMU Digital Repository?
+Am I “publishing” my work if I put it in SMU Scholar?

-The Digital Repository at SMU is intended to complement scholarly publishing rather than to replace it.
-Placing a work in the Digital Repository does not constitute “scholarly publishing,” primarily because there is no formal peer review process involved in posting items to the Digital Repository.
-This also means that you retain all rights to your work and are free to publish it when and where you like (in most cases).
+SMU Scholar is intended to complement scholarly publishing rather than to replace it.
+Placing a work in the repository does not preclude future research and publishing efforts, as you retain all rights to your work and are free to publish it when and where you like (in most cases).

-However, work placed in the Digital Repository is openly accessible, ready to be read and studied, and able to be cited by any other scholar.
+However, work placed in the SMU Scholar is openly accessible, ready to be read and studied, and able to be cited by any other scholar.
 As citation analysis and other bibliometric data (including view counts and document download counts) increasingly play a part in the evaluation of academic performance, the effect of digital repositories in facilitating access will be more and more apparent.

-Will I be able to publish my research later (say, in a journal) if I put a copy of it in the SMU Digital Repository?
+Will I be able to publish my research later (say, in a journal) if I put a copy of it in SMU Scholar?

 In most cases, yes.
-You retain the copyright for all materials posted in the Digital Repository.
-Most journal publishers do not consider placing a work in a digital repository “prior publication,” since there is no commercial context nor the process of peer review.
+You retain the copyright for all materials posted in the repository.
+Most journal and book publishers do not consider placing a work in a digital repository “prior publication".
 Those publishers who do consider making a work publicly available to be “prior publication” may be willing to grant a waiver of this policy.
 We encourage you to check with your intended publisher about how they handle works which have been posted in institutional repositories.

 Can I post a reprint from a journal?